 i.
 Liver pathology in the assessment of medical liver disease – 17th March - 7th year - SGH reported this had been well attended (around 100) and with good initial feedback.
 Many delegates had been before.
 Digital scanned slides were made available beforehand for the first time this year and had been viewed by most delegates.
 Formal feedback awaited.
 Plan to repeat next year.

 ii.
 Liver transplant pathology meeting – this will be embedded as a specific ‘breakout session’ within the British Liver Transplant Group (BTLG) meeting on 19-20th September 2017 in Warwick.
 Draft programme attached.
-The time could be lengthened from 2 hours to 3 hours if required.
+The time currently allocated for the Pathology Group Meeting (13.25 – 15.25 on 19th September) could be extended from 2 hours to 4 hours if required.
 The last transplant pathology meeting was in Newcastle, September 2014 and there have been 2 Banff meetings since then.
-There is a publication based on the 2015 meeting and first draft of the 2017 meeting (is this right? - it hasn't happened yet).
-SGH said that summaries of the Banff meetings, both on antibody mediated rejection, would be given by the UK delegates at the meetings (SGH, Chris Bellamy, Desley Neil).
+There is a publication based on the 2013 & 2015 meetings, which provides guidelines for the diagnosis of antibody-mediated rejection (Am J Transplant 2016).
+SGH said that summaries of the 2015 and 2017 Banff meetings could be given by the UK delegates at the meetings (SGH, Chris Bellamy, Desley Neil).
 The plan is also to discuss biopsies with pre-viewed digital slides, and it was suggested that each transplant centre is invited to submit one interesting case with learning points.
 We would need slides sent for scanning by the end of August, and the cases presented at the meeting by the submitting pathologist.
 SGH will compile the programme.
 Action: SGH

 Pathologists from outside transplant centres are also interested in attending – this could be either just for the pathology afternoon or the whole meeting.
 They may also have late post-transplant cases to present.
 Information about the programme and registration will be through a BLTG link on the UKLPG website, and JW will include it in the letter to EQA members.